MicrosoftDocs/mesh-docs/mesh/Create/script-your-scene-logic/cloud-scripting/cloud-scripting-basic-concepts.md

 ![A screen shot of the MeshApp component that's attached to the MeshApp GameObject.](../../../media/mesh-scripting/basic-concepts/009-meshapp-component.png)

 The component is responsible for managing the scripts you create and binding them to the Unity scene both at edit time and runtime in the Mesh Browser.
 MeshApp is a standalone technology but it has a tight integration with Unity.
-You can find instructions for adding the MeshApp GameObject in the *Getting Started Guide* section and more detailed information about scripting in the *Programmer's Guide* section.
-TBD
+You can find instructions for adding the MeshApp GameObject in the *Getting Started Guide* section and more detailed information about scripting in the [Programmer's Guide](cloud-scripting-programmers-guide.md) section.

 Cloud Scripting scene graph is limited to GameObjects that you add to the scene under Mesh Cloud Scripting component GameObject.